xtool-org/xtool/Sources/SupersignCLI/Documentation.docc/Control.md

-# Control Your App's Structure
+# Control your app's structure

 Add resources, modify your `Info.plist`, and more.